Alexandrov geometry: foundations

-\parbf{Remarks} \begin{itemize} \item $\Alex\kappa$ length spaces are often called \emph{spaces with curvature $\ge\kappa$ in the sence of Alexandrov}.
-These spaces will usually be denoted by $\spc{L}$, for $\spc{L}$ower curvature bound. \item In the definition of $\Alex{\kappa}$, when $\kappa>0$ most authors assume in addition that the diameter is at most $\varpi\kappa$.
-For complete length spaces, the latter means that it is not isometric to one of the exceptional spaces, see \ref{diam-k>0}.
+\item $\Alex\kappa$ length spaces are often called \emph{spaces with curvature $\ge\kappa$ in the sense of Alexandrov}.
+These spaces will usually be denoted by $\spc{L}$, for $\spc{L}$ower curvature bound.

+\item In the definition of $\Alex{\kappa}$, when $\kappa>0$ most authors assume in addition that the diameter is at most the model diameter~$\varpi\kappa$.
+For a complete length space, the latter means that it is not isometric to one of the exceptional spaces, see \ref{diam-k>0}.
 We do not make this assumption.
-In particular, we consider the real line to have curvature $\ge 1$. \item If $\kappa<\Kappa$, then any complete length $\Alex{\Kappa}$ space is $\Alex{\kappa}$.
-Moreover directly from the definition it follows that if $\Kappa\le 0$, then any $\Alex{\Kappa}$ is $\Alex{\kappa}$.
-However, in the case $\Kappa>0$ the latter statement does not hold and the former statement is not trivial; it will be proved in \ref{cor:CAT>k-sence}. \end{itemize}
+In particular, we consider the real line to have curvature $\ge 1$.